dimadinev/gallery_page_template/README.md

 Gallery Page Template
 =====================

 A template which can be used in wordpress for image gallery pages.

-The images are loaded in and the left and right and sides are clickable for navigation.
+The images are loaded in and the left and right sides are clickable for navigation.

 It uses the `get_the_title()` function in wordpress to get the gallery name so you will need to name each gallery folder the same as your gallery pages.